 Runners commonly develop it, and those who are overweight or wear shoes with inadequate support can experience this too.

 If you think you may have this foot problem, there is a simple plantar fasciitis test you can when you first get out of bed in the morning to help your healthcare provider give you a proper diagnosis.
 If you experience a lot of pain near the heel of your foot when you take that first step, and that it gradually fades to a more reasonable level as you walk, there’s a good chance that you have plantar fasciitis.
-If chronic heel pain results it can be significantly lessened through foot exercise and deep foot massage.
+If chronic heel pain results, it can be significantly lessened through foot exercise and deep foot massage.
+Also, it’s a good thing that there are tons of resources you can find online — like ShoeAdviser review site — that will help you find the right shoes that provide ample arch support no matter what type of feet you have.

 While a stress fracture may not be as serious as a broken bone, these tiny cracks in the bone can be just as painful.
 They’re common among runners who land improperly or increase mileage too soon, although those who constantly work on hard services can develop a stress fracture too.
 At first, you might barely notice the pain, but it tends to worsen with time.
 Most stress fractures heal on their own by reducing activity and wearing protective footwear but if severe pain develops or it doesn’t go away you may need to see your doctor as a medical boot may be necessary to avoid putting weight on the affected foot.